 Full Review

-The Sound+Sleep SE is made by Adaptive Sound Technologies Inc., who also produce the excellent LectroFan range.
+The Sound+Sleep Special Edition is made by Adaptive Sound Technologies Inc., who also produce the excellent LectroFan range.

-At first glance, it’s a fun-looking machine, with an unusual teardrop shape.
-Add to that the very shiny buttons (you can use the main dial as a little mirror!), and it’s a more elegant device than many of the budget machines made nowadays.
+It has quite a unique design for a white noise machine, with an unusual teardrop shape and upward facing speaker.
+Add to that the very shiny buttons (you can see your reflection in the main dial!), and it’s a more elegant device than many of the budget white noise machines I’ve tested.

 The good points